nrathifa/INFO3305_GROUP_PROJECT_G5/README.md

    &nbsp; 3.3 Book Management
    - Create Book Entries: Add new books by providing details such as title, author, genre and reading status.
-   - Read/View Book Entries: Display list of books in the user’s library with options to view detailed information for each book.
+   - Read/View Book Entries: Display list of books in the user’s library with options to add or view detailed information for each book.
    - Update Book Entries: Enable users to edit the status of their reading.
    - Delete Book Entries: Allow users to remove books from their library.

    &nbsp; 3.4 Additional Features
-   - Search and Filter: Enable users to search for books by title or author and filter results by genre or reading status for easier navigation and discovery.
+   - Search and Filter: Enable users to search for books by title and author and filter results by genre for easier navigation and discovery.
    - Reading Progress Tracker: Let users update and track their reading progress for each book, including current page and total pages.
    - Authors and Genres Management: Allow users to manage a list of authors and genres separately.

    &nbsp; 3.5 Responsive Design
-   - Mobile-Friendly: Ensure the application is fully responsive and optimized for mobile devices.
+   - Web-Friendly: Ensure the application is fully responsive and optimized for mobile devices.

    &nbsp; 3.6 User Interaction and Engagement
    - Notification System: Implement notifications to alert users about important updates, such as new book additions or reviews.